-- 1. Financial None
+- 1. Financial none

-- 2. HR & Organisational Development None
+- 2. HR & Organisational Development none.

-- 3. Community Planning Safer and Stronger - effective internal audit is an important element of good corporate governance.
+- 3. Community Planning none.

-- 4. Legal None
+- 4. Legal none.

-- 5. Property/Assets None
+- 5. Property/Assets none.

-- 6. Information Technology None
+- 6. Information Technology none.

-- 7. Equality & Human Rights

-- (a) The Recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
-No negative impacts on equality groups or potential for infringement of individuals' human rights have been identified arising from the recommendations contained in the report.
-If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's website.
+- 7. Equality & Human Rights The recommendations contained within this report have been assessed in relation to their impact on equalities and human rights.
+No negative impacts on equality groups or potential for infringement have been identified arising from the recommendations contained in the report.
+If required following implementation, the actual impact of the recommendations and the mitigating actions will be reviewed and monitored, and the results of the assessment will be published on the Council's and NHS GC&C website.

-- 8. Health & Safety None
+- 8. Health & Safety none.

-- 9. Procurement None
+- 9. Procurement - none.

 - 10. Risk Conformance with the PSIAS mitigates the risk of the Internal Audit Service being ineffective.

-- 11. Privacy Impact None
+- 11. Privacy Impact none.